Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Intermediate Phase and Boundary Conditions

+are the eigen values of the bulk transfer matrix.
+The zeros of the partition function as discussed in Sec. \ref{sec:direct-determ-zeros} follow from Eq. (\ref{eq:6}) with $\jb=J$.

-with similar eigenvalues ($\yb \pm 1$) for $\bm{T_{\text{b}}}$.
-For $N\to\infty$, DQPTs occur at times when the leading and subleading eigenvalues of the transfer matrix $\bm{T}$ become degenerate in magnitude, i.e., when $|\lambda_1/\lambda_2|=1.$ For $\jb=J$, the transitions occur at times $t_c$ defined in Eq. (\ref{eq:16}), and the free energy density takes the piecewise form
+For $N\to\infty$, DQPTs occur at times when the leading and subleading eigenvalues become degenerate in magnitude, i.e., when $|\lambda_1/\lambda_2|=1.$ For $\jb=J$, the transitions occur at times $t_c$ defined in Eq. (\ref{eq:16}), and the free energy density for $N\to\infty$ takes the piecewise form determined by the larger of the two eigenvalues, $\max(|\lambda_1|, |\lambda_2|)$.
+Using Eqs. (\ref{eq:rate_function_def}) and (\ref{eq:17}), we obtain

 with periodicity of $2\pi/J$.
 These two branches, which characterize the distinct phases, are shown in Fig. \ref{fig:open-vs-periodic}.
-The zeros of the partition function as discussed in Sec. \ref{sec:direct-determ-zeros} also follow from Eq. (\ref{eq:6}) with $\jb=J$.
+The phase described by $\lambda_2$ corresponding to the fixed point $y=-1$ (Eq.~\eqref{eq:1}) is to be called the \textit{intermediate phase} (no thermal analogue).
+The two free energies are related by symmetry because $|\lambda_1(t)|=|\lambda_2(t+\frac{\pi}{J})|$, indicating that the intermediate phase is also a paramagnetic phase.

 However, for finite $N$, the nonanalytic behavior is smoothened, and the free energy becomes analytic for all times due to finite-size effects.
-Nevertheless, a finite-size precursor to the transition persists; the peak in the free energy occurs approximately when
+Nevertheless, a finite-size precursor to the transition persists as a peak in the free energy.
+As $f(t)$ crosses over from a $\lambda_1$-dominated regime to a $\lambda_2$-dominated one, the peak occurs when the two terms of the partition function are comparable.
+Therefore the peak occurs when

 This defines the peak position parametrically in time, as shown in Fig. \ref{fig:TM_012}a.
 In the special case $\yb=1$, corresponding to an open chain, Eq.\eqref{eq:8} reduces to $\lambda_1=0,$ or equivalently $y\equiv e^{iJt}=-1$ as one would expect ($Jt=\pi$).